Carlos144Green/MovieTheaterSeating/README.md

 * Skips large groups that wouldn't fit to allow smaller groups to fit

 How to run:
-* Find main.py and run `python main.py <location of input.txt>`
+* Find main.py and run `python main.py <location of input.txt>` in terminal

 or

-* Find main.py and run `python main.py` and then paste location of input.txt
+* Find main.py and run `python main.py` in terminal and then paste location of input.txt